 As South Dakota’s First Lady, Linda Daugaard is an advocate for children and families.
 She travels the state to encourage reading, chaired a task force on reducing infant mortality, and is inviting South Dakotans to consider becoming foster parents.
 Learn more about Linda’s priorities:

 Linda grew up in Dell Rapids.
 She was the third of twelve children in the Schmidt family; today, ten of the twelve still live in the Dell Rapids-Sioux Falls area.
 Linda graduated from Dell Rapids St. Mary's High School in 1971.

 Linda attended South Dakota State University, where she obtained her degree in physical education and a teaching certificate.
 The Schmidt Family has strong ties to SDSU.
 Linda's dad, "Sunny Jim" Schmidt, was a standout basketball player for South Dakota State in the 1940s.
-Sixteen members of the Schmidt family, including Linda's brothers and sisters, attended State, and the Schmidts were the SDSU Family of the Year in 2006.
+Twenty-one members of the Schmidt family, including Linda's brothers and sisters, attended State, and the Schmidts were the SDSU Family of the Year in 2006.

 After graduation, Linda returned to Dell Rapids, where she taught at St. Mary's and coached the school's first girls basketball team.
 She then worked for several years in university student life, first at the University of St. Thomas in St. Paul, MN and then at University of California-Davis in Davis, CA.